Kingswood House: Library

-Since 1956 the house held a public library.
-An opening ceremony, hosted by actor Peter Ustinov and the then Camberwell mayor Alderman John Evans, who used the opportunity of the library to read up on Ustinov, saying “I looked up Who’s Who’ and anyone who wants to know something about our distinguished visitor can find it in the library”.
+From 1956 to 2020, whilst run as a public building by the local council, the house housed a public library.
+An opening ceremony was hosted by actor Peter Ustinov and the then Camberwell mayor Alderman John Evans, who used the opportunity of the library to read up on Ustinov, saying: "I looked up 'Who’s Who' and anyone who wants to know something about our distinguished visitor can find it in the library."

-It was remarked at the ceremony that the house was now 'as it should be', for the community and "not something reserved for one select and privileged family".
+It was remarked at the ceremony that the house was now "as it should be", for the community and "not something reserved for one select and privileged family".

-The 1960s saw the house store the then Camberwell borough's library service reserve stock collection.
+In the 1960s, the house was used to store the then Camberwell borough's library service reserve stock collection.

-In 1993 the library was threatened with closure, with the suggestion that the library could move into a space at the Seeley Drive shops.
-The community ran a Save The Library campaign, gathering 720 signatures in a petition.
+In 1993 the library was threatened with closure, with the suggestion that it could move into a space at the Seeley Drive shops.
+The community ran a Save the Library campaign, gathering 720 signatures in a petition.

 Between 2014 and 2019 the library's funding was cut to nearly half, from £23,885 to £12,618.
-The library closed in 2020 at the beginning of the Covid-19 pandemic.
+The library in the house closed in 2020 at the beginning of the COVID-19 pandemic.
+In 2023, a new Kingswood Library opened opposite the house at a shop unit on Seeley Drive.

 Present day

-In 2022, an organisation Kingswood Arts CIC (a subsidiary of Hartshorn Hook Enterprises) are set to take over the venue as an art centre.
-A click and collect service for library books is available nearby open two afternoons a week.